 Okay, so to make a really great buffalo plaid, you will need to know how to change colors with your yarn.
 The technique is actually really simple.
 Before you pull through your last part of the stitch, you will switch colors.
 So in this case, my last “yarn over” in this double crochet will be with a new color.
 I will yarn over and pull my new color through the last two loops of my double crochet.

 The next technique you need to know is how to carry your yarn.
-To do this, I simply hold the yarn I’m not using along the stitches to be worked.
+To do this, I simply hold the yarn I’m not using along the back back stitches to be worked.
 Then as I work my stitches with the color that I am using, I will wrap those stitches around the unused color.
 You may seek little bits of your unused color peek through your stitches here and there, but ultimately it won’t take away from the effect you’re going for.
+Below you can see how I’m holding the color next to the stitches I’m crochet into.
+Whenever I insert my hook into the next stitch, it will also go under the carried yarn strand.

-Now, depending on your skill level, Front Post Double Crochet and Back Post Double Crochet may or may not be a special stitch.
+Now, since we’re here, let’s go over a few special stitch for the Buffalo Bonnet.
+Depending on your skill level, Front Post Double Crochet and Back Post Double Crochet may or may not be a special stitch.
 But for the true newbie, don’t be afraid!
 These stitches are actually quite simple and they form a great ribbed effect.

 For Front Post Double Crochet (FPDC), or any front post stitch for that matter, its simply a matter of where you insert your hook.
 Normally you would insert a hook into the top of a stitch, but for this you will actually be paying attention the the body of the stitch itself.
 So you will yarn over and insert your hook behind the body, or the post, of the stitch from the previous row.
 You will be working in the front side of your work to do this.
 Then just finish your double crochet stitch like normal.
 Doing this will pull your stitch forward.